NielssO/MS-030-Office365Administrator/Instructions/Labs/LAB_AK_11_Lab11_Ex1_Create_Sensitivity_Labels.md

 12. On the **New group created** window, note the message that appears at the top of the page that indicates it may take up to 5 minutes before the group appears in the list of active groups.
 Select **Close**

 13. On the **Active groups** window, select **Refresh** on the menu bar to refresh the list of active groups.
 You may have to wait a few minutes and refresh again.
-Once the **Finance** group appears in the list, select the group.
+Once the **PND Group** group appears in the list, select the group.

 14. For security purposes, you have decided to add Diego Siciliani as an additional owner of this group.
 In the **PND Group** pane that appears, the **General** tab is displayed by default.
 Select the **Members** tab.